rackerlabs/design-system/_component_design/text-fields.md

 <div class="hxRow">
 {% column left:"hxCol-8 hxCol-xs-12 hxCol-sm-12 hxCol-md-8 hxCol-lg-8" %}

-Text fields can be formatted to indicate the types of data a field accepts, using placeholder text, preset layout, and character limits.
+Text fields can be formatted to indicate the types of data a field accepts by using placeholder text, a preset layout, and character limits.
 Text formatting should be displayed only when the field is focused or filled.

 Characters can be formatted using:
 * Prefixes and suffixes